 Last year I went through a painful breakup that I was certain would destroy me.
 I spent years with this person and an in instant, it was all gone.
 I was left with what felt like nothing but a broken heart and memories.
 I couldn’t sleep without seeing my significant other’s face.
 I couldn’t go to work without having a breakdown.
-I was drowning in depression and the only way I knew to cope was sex and alcohol.
+I was drowning in depression and the only way I knew to cope was through sex and alcohol.

 Over time I started to get serious about healing and I began putting the pieces of my heart back together.
 I stopped using sex and alcohol to cope and I started actually dealing with what was going on in my head and heart.